uploadcare/uploadcare-wordpress/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://uploadcare.com/pricing/

-Upload and store any file of any size from any device or cloud.
-No more slow downs when serving your images with automatic responsiviness and lazy loading.
-Improve your WP performance to boost Customer Experience and SEO.
+Upload and store files of any size from any device or cloud service.
+Serve responsive images with lazy loading with zero coding.
+Improve your WordPress site performance with a single click.

 == Description ==

 ### Features ###

-* Upload any file (image, document, archive) of any size.
+* Upload files of any type (image, video, document, archive) and size (up to 5 TB).
-* Every uploaded image added to an article loads faster because Uploadcare automatically analyzes users' context and serve image tailored to their screens: resolution, quality, compression, density.
-* Transfer your existing media library to Uploadcare risk free.
-* Upload from any device or cloud: Facebook, Instagram, Flickr, Google Drive, Evernote, Box, Skydrive, Dropbox, VK.
+* Upload from any device or cloud: Facebook, Instagram, Flickr, Google Drive, Dropbox, and others.
+* Transfer your existing Media Library to your cloud storage at Uploadcare.
+* Uploadcare CDN will serve images faster in all parts of the world.
+Adaptive Delivery analyzes users' context and serves images in a suitable resolution, quality and compression, pixel density, etc.
-* Custom CDN domain, secure control over who and when can upload files.
+* Specify your custom CDN domain, and use a Secure Uploading feature to control over who and when can upload files.
-* Compatible with default image editor.
+* Edit images after upload: crop, resize, enhance, etc.

 ### Usage ###

-* Whenever you add an image (via Image or Gallery block or via Media Library) — choose Upload via Uploadcare.
+* When adding an image while editing a page or in Media Library, choose the "Upload via Uploadcare" option.
-* You can use default image editor to modify images.
+* Use a built-in image editor when needed.
-* See that every image you add to articles is automatically optimized: small resolution for mobile, lower quality for poor connection, etc. It makes sure that each and every user gets your contect fast.
-* If you accidentally uploaded file to a local Media Library, you'll see notification on the top of Admin Dashboard — just click it.
-Files from local Media Library don't work with adaptive image delivery system.
+* If you accidentally upload a file using a standard WordPress option, you can easily transfer them to Uploadcare to use Adaptive Delivery and other features.

 ### Uploader translations ###